 - Pro, you sleep very comfortably wrapped in the form-fitting hammock fabric vs. sliding around on a pad.

 - Pro, no blowing up pads, no worrying about a small accidental puncture.
 Underquilt insulation continues to work great and is relatively low maintenance.

-- Con, if you're use to sleeping on a pad in a tent you may find underquilts to be a bit more bulky than your pad.
+- Con, if you're use to sleeping on a pad in a tent you may find UnderQuilts to be a bit bulkier than your pad.

 Get to the point.

 Winter hammock camping is actually my favorite time of the year to Air Camp.
 I love staying warm vs. trying to find ways to cool down.
-I've tried every method out there for staying warm in a hammock and ultimately we landed on developing the Inferno Topquilt and Underquilt system.
-It's our top line, incredibly efficient, hammock insulation system that is sure to impress.
+I've tried every method out there for staying warm in a hammock and ultimately we landed on developing the Inferno TopQuilt and UnderQuilt system.
+It's our top line, incredibly efficient hammock insulation system, consisting of a top and under quilt, that is sure to impress.
 Check it out here.

-Ultimately you have a lot of options for staying warm in a hammock during the cooler months, and understanding the pros and cons of each can really help you make a good decision up front and start you down the fast track to success in experiencing the wild in comfort with your camping hammock.
-Regardless, we just want to empower you to venture bravely into the winter months and enjoy all that the beautifully diverse winter months have to offer.
+Ultimately, you have a lot of options for staying warm in a hammock during the cooler months.
+And understanding the pros and cons of each can really help you make a good decision up front and start you down the fast track to success in experiencing the wild in comfort with your camping hammock.
+Regardless, we just want to empower you to venture bravely into the wild during the winter months and enjoy all that the beautifully diverse winter months have to offer.